Welcome to the ViSEnet Online Learning Resources

-ViSEnet is an Erasmus+ project which aims to promote social enterprise in rural areas through learning material, guidance and networking.
+The Village Social Enterprise Network (ViSEnet) is an Erasmus+ project which aims to promote social enterprise in rural areas through learning materials, guidance, and networking.

 Across many countries, rural areas face similar challenges, such as diminishing local services, economic and employment issues, and demographic changes – with an increasing older population and out-migration of young people.
 Social enterprise is a tool which can assist rural communities to address these challenges and ensure sustainability.